davidsilva824/OpenReview_API/README.md

 OpenReview_API

-This a method to add the columns 'modality' and 'areas_and_methods' to the export from the "submission status" area in OpenReview: https://openreview.net/group?id=WoProc%2F2026%2FConference%2FProgram_Chairs&referrer=%5BHomepage%5D%28%2F%29#submission-status
+This a method to add the columns 'modality' and 'areas_and_methods', as well as the name of the first author and the reviwer information, to the export from the "submission status" area in OpenReview: https://openreview.net/group?id=WoProc%2F2026%2FConference%2FProgram_Chairs&referrer=%5BHomepage%5D%28%2F%29#submission-status

 Instructions: